isene/RTFM/README.md

 move files.
 RTFM has a a wide range of other features.
 Read on for what it can do.

+Note: RTFM works best with the (u)rxvt and xterm terminal emulators.

 ## Why?
 RTFM parses your LS_COLORS to ensure color consistency with the terminal experience.